What Are Dependencies?

 Note:

 If you’re building your own App UI and want to make it available to others to configure, you must be sure that the App UI includes at least one extendable artifact—a variable, a dynamic component, or something else marked Available to extensions.
-If it doesn’t, the extension won’t appear in the Dependencies picker.
+If it doesn’t, the extension won’t appear in the Dependencies pane.